Irf4nN1/Irf4nN1/README.md

 Welcome to my GitHub profile!
 I'm passionate about portfolio management and love diving into the world of finance.
 On this page, you'll find a mix of my projects, contributions, and a little bit about me.

 🔍 About Me
-🎓 Currently studying Commercial Engineering at Federico Santa María Technical Univeristy 📈 Fascinated by portfolio management, financial markets, and investment strategies 🚀 What I'm Working On
+🎓 Currently studying Commercial Engineering at Federico Santa María Technical University 📈 Fascinated by portfolio management, financial markets, and investment strategies 🚀 What I'm Working On
 Right now, I'm focused on: